June 11, 1989

-The Apostle Paul sternly addressed those in Galatia who thought they were to submit to the Old Testament Law as opposed to the liberty of salvation through Christ.
-Alistair Begg explores the allegory of Hagar and Sarah both historically and figuratively, with the lineage of one representing law, and the other representing promise.
-God has set His focus upon the Church of Jesus Christ, the spiritual descendants and heirs to that promise, and has provided access to Himself through saving work of His Son.
+The apostle Paul sternly addressed those in Galatia who thought they were to submit to the Old Testament law as opposed to the liberty of salvation through Christ.
+Alistair Begg explores the allegory of Hagar and Sarah both historically and figuratively, with the lineage of one representing law and the other representing promise.
+God has set His focus upon the church of Jesus Christ, the spiritual descendants and heirs to that promise, and has provided access to Himself through the saving work of His Son.

 21Tell me, you who desire to be under the law, do you not listen to the law?
 22For it is written that Abraham had two sons, one by a slave woman and one by a free woman.
 23But the son of the slave was born according to the flesh, while the son of the free woman was born through promise.
 24Now this may be interpreted allegorically: these women are two covenants.
 One is from Mount Sinai, bearing children for slavery; she is Hagar.
 25Now Hagar is Mount Sinai in Arabia;5 she corresponds to the present Jerusalem, for she is in slavery with her children.
 26But the Jerusalem above is free, and she is our mother.
 27For it is written,